The Safety Hierarchy of Controls: A Practical Guide to Eliminating Workplace Hazards

 Examples of Engineering Controls

-- Machine Guarding to Prevent Injuries: Physical barriers or interlocking guards should be installed on machinery to keep workers from coming into contact with moving parts.
+• Machine guarding to prevent injuries: Physical barriers or interlocking guards should be installed on machinery to prevent workers from contacting moving parts.
 Use light curtains or two-hand controls to prevent accidental activation of dangerous equipment.

-- Soundproof Enclosures for Noise Protection: Loud machinery should be placed inside soundproof booths or enclosures to reduce workers’ exposure to noise.
+• Soundproof enclosures for noise protection: Place loud machinery in soundproof booths or enclosures to reduce workers’ exposure to noise.
 Sound-absorbing panels should also be installed in manufacturing areas to minimize workplace noise.

 Effectiveness of Engineering Controls